Dell Laptop

 Dell Inspiron 15 5547 motherboard

 Hi, I bought this laptop.
 It’s good, but I wanna know about the fan.
-Where does it blow the air out?
-The problem I am facing is when I put it down on the surface, it seems I am blocking its fan air opening; it heats up that way.
+Where does the air blow out?
+The problem I am facing is that when I place it down on the surface, it seems I am blocking the fan’s air opening.
+It heats up that way.
 But I see the opening for the fan at the bottom of the display where it attaches.
-If it is coming out from the bottom, then this laptop is full of crap as there is no way we can use the laptop without putting it down.
+If it is coming out from the bottom, then this laptop is full of crap, as there is no way we can use the laptop without putting it down.

 Yes, the fan is at the bottom, but the rubber strips at the bottom and top lift the laptop up a bit, allowing the air to flow.
 When playing the game, I put a book under the back strip (not covering the fan, of course) so it has more room to flow.

-hey, I was wondering if you could help me fix the lag problem.
+Hey, I was wondering if you could help me fix the lag problem.
 I checked the specs of the AMDR7 M265 card; it clearly shows it works perfectly on 1366×768 resolution.
 Mine has 1920x1080p and I often get lag when playing games.
-Then I have to drag it down to 1366×768 to be able to play games. but the quality is way too bad.
+Then I have to drag it down to 1366×768 to be able to play games.
+But the quality is way too bad.
 I know I have an HD screen, but is there any way I could play games on 1366 resolution as anyone with the same native resolution plays?
 If I buy an external monitor with low resolution.
-Will it solve my problem or do I have to get it replaced from Dell?
+Will it solve my problem, or do I have to get it replaced by Dell?

-I got the same motherboard, only I got the 4-gen i7 processor.
+I got the same motherboard, only I got the 4th-gen i7 processor.

-I saw the graphics card too, but how can I remove the graphics card?
+I saw the graphics card too, but how can I remove it?

 Is it even possible?

-I took my computer apart up to take out the motherboard (I removed the bottom case, didn’t touch the motherboard) to fix one of the left (on the bottom, by the motherboard) hinge screw threads.
+I took my computer apart to take out the motherboard (I removed the bottom case, didn’t touch the motherboard) to fix one of the left (on the bottom, by the motherboard) hinge screw threads.
 After reassembly and pressing the power button, I get 8 beeps and a black screen.
 The Internet says this is an LCD issue, so I unplugged and plugged the display ( the wire with the black tape next to the fan) to make sure it was in place.
 Nothing.
 I got it to display through HDMI to another monitor once yesterday by holding D at startup, but not since.
-It’s not responding to esc, f12, d, fn.
-I don’t know what happened and I don’t know how to fix it.
+It’s not responding to Esc, F12, D, or FN.
+I don’t know what happened, and I don’t know how to fix it.
 Please help.

-its bottom base is damaged, so I changed the bottom base, but I have one doubt: Are all inspiron5547 model bottom bases the same?
+Its bottom base is damaged, so I changed the bottom base.
+However, I have one doubt: Are all Inspiron 5547 model bottom bases the same?

 Yes, all the bottom cases of the 5547 are the same.